ranranrunforit/ranranrunforit.github.io/_projects/project-17.md

 This clear, machine-readable format minimizes errors and enables external tools to accurately process the agent’s command.

 Note: Function-calling agents operate similarly by structuring each action so that a designated function is invoked with the correct arguments.
-We'll dive deeper into those types of Agents in a future Unit.

 ## Code Agents